Optimality of quasi-Monte Carlo methods and suboptimality of the sparse-grid Gauss--Hermite rule in Gaussian Sobolev spaces: Quasi-Monte Carlo methods

-In this paper, we consider two choices for $\Psi$: an affine map and a Möbius transformation.
+In this paper, we consider two choices for $\Psi$: an affine map and a Möbius transformation, namely the cotangent transform.
 For the former, $\Omega$ is a suitable box; for the latter, $\Omega$ is the whole $\mathbb{R}^d$.
 We will show that both of them map $f\in H_{\rho}^{\alpha}$ to Sobolev spaces over the unit cube for which QMC methods are known to work well.

 As $\{\boldsymbol{t}^{(1)},\ldots,\boldsymbol{t}^{(N)}\}$ we consider \emph{good rank-$1$ lattices} and \emph{digital nets}.
 A rank-$1$ lattice is defined by

 where $\{\cdot\}$ expresses the fractional part of each component, and the integer vector $\boldsymbol{z}\in\mathbb{N}^{d}$ is called a generating vector.
 A good generating vector can be found efficiently using a greedy algorithm known as the component-by-component (CBC) construction, which provably yields a vector with a satisfactorily small worst-case error in various function spaces \cite{Dick.J_Kritzer_Pillichshammer_2022_Book_LatticeRules}.